rackerlabs/atom-hopper/README.md

 Config file for setting up the default data adapter: **/etc/atomhopper/application-context.xml**

+**Note:*** If you are not going to use H2 as your database then ensure you copy the appropriate JDBC driver into the Apache Tomcat ***lib*** folder.
+Then you can make your changes to the **application-context.xml** and point to a different database.
+You will need to re-start Tomcat for the changes to take effect if Atom Hopper is already running.

 ###RPM Installation Method###

 **Note:** To build the actual RPM file you need to be on a Fedora or CentOS system.